written January 30, 2021 // 6 min read

 We are all constantly bombarded with information, a lot of it is really good information too, but the challenge is absorbing it and applying it to the context of our lives and careers. — Joel Hooks

 Now that I have all of these new-found ideas and tidbits of information, what do I do with them?
 Keep growing them forever?
-At some point on the explore-exploit curve, this knowledge should be applied to something in order to manifest it into something useful.
+At some point on the exploit-explore tradeoff, this knowledge should be applied to something in order to manifest it into something useful.
 The problem is, which ideas get priority of my time and effort?

 No garden has unlimited space or nutrition to go around.
 Maybe you have a bigger garden than most, but that doesn’t mean you can grow whatever you want silly-willy.
 Some will need more space than others and others you simply just cannot grow in the same garden plot.